 Eye care is important and quality eyewear isn't cheap.
 No vision insurance will cover the entire cost of your eye exam, eyeglasses and contact lenses — especially if you want the best eyewear possible.

 A health savings account (HSA) enables you to set aside pre-tax dollars every pay period that you can use for health-related expenses your vision insurance doesn't cover — including the cost of eyeglasses and contact lenses.

 And you don't have to worry about losing any money in your HSA at the end of the year, because the balance rolls over year-after-year.

 Discuss this option with your HR representative at work to see if a health savings account is a good choice for you.

 Use your VSP benefits — Don't pass up the savings

 Premium eyewear — particularly eyeglasses with trusted brands of anti-reflective coating, photochromic lenses and progressive lenses — can help you see more clearly and comfortably than ever before.

-No vision insurance will provide 100 percent coverage, but the valuable benefits and "gift card" function of your VSP plan can make even the best brands of eyewear affordable and within your reach.
+No vision insurance will provide 100 percent coverage, but the valuable benefits and "gift card" function of your VSP Vision Care plan can make even the best brands of eyewear affordable and within your reach.

 NEED A DOCTOR?
 Click here to find a doctor who accepts VSP vision insurance.

 Page published on Wednesday, February 27, 2019